“Why don’t my sunset photos look like what I saw that day?”

 Practice before that Hawaii vacation, though.
 One of the great things about digital photography is that we can shoot a lot of images and review them immediately.
 See what each different automatic mode does for your images.

 Many of today’s DSLR cameras have multiple automatic shooting modes.
 Try to determine which automatic modes match up with what you’re doing.
 If we are taking sunset pictures on the beach, for instance, the beach setting might help us.
 Maybe mountain sunset photos are our subject, and many cameras have a mode for mountain or other landscape scenes.
-After sundown, but still, during twilight, a night mode could be more usable.
+Depending on your lighting conditions, after sundown, but still, during twilight, a night mode could be more usable.

 Whether relying on the camera’s automation or on our own settings, we need to practice before that Hawaii vacation.
 One of the great things about digital photography is that we can shoot a lot of images and review them immediately.
 See what each different automatic mode does for your images.
 Also, take notice of what changing each setting manually does to the image.
 If your camera has the ability to display the histogram of the exposure, that information can really help us determine exposure settings.